#aNaturistClubInEssex / Radical Essex, 2016 – onwards

 One of the things I'm doing with the material now is devising display solutions for the cyanotypes.
 Echoing period frames of the 1920s when Naturism began in the UK they reference Art Deco home furnishings, but made with scraps of repurposed wood from various eras since then, 1920s front door, 1990s Ikea bed frame, 2010s garden decking.
 The construction process is deliberately adhoc and unfussy, trying to echo the unashamed imperfection of Naturist bodies.

-I am also devising framing solutions for my photos of the five mirrors at Oakwood.
-Printed out at the size of the iPad screen they were taken on, they are combined with other elements from my research processes as a kind of filing system.
-They are built into recycled chrome frames I have found, thinking primarily about carbon footprint but also repetition and reflection.
+I am also devising framing solutions for my photos of the five mirrors I found at Oakwood.
+Printed out at the size of the iPad screen they were taken on, these are combined with other elements from my research processes as a kind of filing system.
+They are built into recycled chrome frames I have found, and topped with the petrol money it takes to get to the club from my house and back - £7.82 in loose change balanced and glued along the top edge).
+The whole proces of adaptation, resourcesfullness and informality reflecting what I saw in the frugal, unfussy and self-accepting ethos of naturism.